JohannesSchreurs/threejs-boilerplate/README.md

-# threejs-boiler-plate
+# A boilerplate for Three.js
-Basic boilerplate for Three.js projects
+Basic boilerplate for Three.js projects.
+It comes with some basic settings and included packages (SASS, Stats.js).
+Packages are bundled by [parcel](parceljs.org).

 Clone it, run `npm install` and run `npm run dev` to get a server started on `localhost:1234`.